Contents

 - The Injury Investigator will facilitate a timely line management investigation guided by this procedure and the division’s ISM program.

-- In cases of significant consequence (fatality, hospitalization, equipment failure, chemical or radiation release and exposure, etc.) especially when the event scene or evidence preservation is important, investigation must begin immediately upon notification.
+- In cases of significant consequence (fatality, hospitalization, equipment failure, chemical or radiation release and exposure, etc.) especially when the event scene or evidence preservation is important, investigation must begin as soon as possible upon notification.

 - The owner division may opt to take full lead of the investigation pursuant to the procedure defined below but will do so under the oversight of the Injury Investigator.

 - To plan and perform the review, the Injury Investigator collaborates with the safety coordinator, supervisor, and employee.
-Any other relevant parties (witnesses, infrastructure representatives, etc.) are contacted as necessary.
+Any other relevant parties (witnesses, subject matter experts, etc.) are contacted as necessary.

 - The Injury Investigator: